 - Driving under the influence of drugs or alcohol;

-- Failing to see your motorcycle while changing lanes;
+- Failing to see your motorcycle while changing lanes; or

-- Ignoring traffic signals or signs; or
+- Ignoring traffic signals or signs.

 We may also find a third party shares some of the blame for your motorcycle accident.
 A motorcycle manufacturer’s defect or a faulty motorcycle part, for example, may also have contributed to your accident.
 Our firm uses its various resources to investigate all responsible parties while you recover from your injuries.

-How Do Florida’s Auto Insurance Laws Apply to Motorcycles?
+Do Florida’s Auto Insurance Laws Apply to Motorcycles?